aather/autobench/README.md

 - **memory monitor:** memory usage
 - **storage monitor:** storage throughput
 - **Linux perf and Flame Graph  monitors:** Linux perf metrics and flamegraph for highlighting hot cpu functions
-- **performance/cost monitor:** Calculate performance per dollar.
-You can replace dollar with other units like: cpu, memory etc..
+- **performance/cost monitor:** Calculates performance per dollar.
+One can replace dollar with other units like: cpu, memory etc..

 **Documentation: https://www.phoronix-test-suite.com/documentation/phoronix-test-suite.html**

 All benchmarks are dumped into a shared NFS directory (prefered).
-Results are stored in seperate directories.
-For example:
+Results are stored in seperate directories, for example:
 - **cputests-openssl-190-i2-xlarge-LATEST:** Latest iteration of openssl cpu benchmark ran on AWS i2.xlarge instance
 - **cputests-openssl-190-i2-xlarge-440-96-generic-201803291856:** All previous iterations of the same test ran on i2.xlarge instance with date stamp